AnythingOP/to-do-manager/README.md

 Add the key to the code:

-Open the file located at pages/index.js (or pages/index.tsx).
+Open the file located at pages/index.tsx.

 Find the getAiResponse function.